ericinlinux/BDiSN_Assignment_5/README.md

 ![Pic14](./figs/anaconda/Pic14.png)

 Good!
 You are ready to start.
 You can create a new Notebook, but we are gonna use my own notebook.
-So go to BB and download the file social_media.ipynb and download it at your computer.
+So go to BB and download the file Part_C.zip and download it at your computer.
+There you can find the file Assignment5_Part_C.ipynb.

 **Step 8:** open the ipynb file using Jupyter interface, and have fun!